matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 user's clients are expected to warn the user when participating in the room.
 A conflict exists if the user has configured their client to create rooms with retention settings which differing from the values on the `m.room.retention` state event.
-This is particularly important to warn the user if the room's retention is longer than their default requested retention period.
+This is particularly important in order to warn the user if the room's retention is longer than their default requested retention period.

 For instance: